Psionics (Dungeons & Dragons): Original Dungeons & Dragons

 Psionics were first introduced in the supplement Eldritch Wizardry (1976).

 Advanced Dungeons & Dragons First Edition

-Optional rules for psionics were included in the original Player's Handbook.
-Psionic abilities were included in the Advanced Dungeons & Dragons First Edition Player's Handbook, which presented them as an optional ability available to many monsters and to players who could qualify with lucky rolls.
-There was no official specific character class that specialized in psionic powers, although an unofficial class, the psionicist, was introduced in Dragon Magazine issue #78.
+Optional rules for psionics were included in the original Player's Handbook, which presented them as an optional ability available to many monsters and to players who could qualify with lucky rolls.
+There was no specific character class that specialized in psionics, although an unofficial one, the Psionicist, was introduced in Dragon Magazine issue #78.
 Much of the rules mechanics for psionic combat were found separately in the Dungeon Masters Guide.